influxdata/telegraf/plugins/inputs/gnmi/README.md

 If this does *not* solve the issue, please follow the warning instructions and open an issue with the response, your configuration and the metric you expect.

+### Missing `path` tag

+Some devices (e.g. Arista) omit the prefix and specify the path in the update if there is only one value reported.
+This leads to a missing `path` tag for the resulting metrics.
+In those cases you should set `path_guessing_strategy` to `subscription` to use the subscription path as `path` tag.

+Other devices might omit the prefix in updates altogether.
+Here setting `path_guessing_strategy` to `common path` can help to infer the `path` tag by using the part of the path that is common to all values in the update.